CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 The next version of OCPI, OCPI 2.2, integrates new extra headers enabling the sharing of a single OCPI connection to multiple operators.

-GIREVE has begun to deploy these extra headers in its OCPI version 2.1.1 but it is an ongoing action.
+Gireve has begun to deploy these extra headers in its OCPI version 2.1.1 but it is an ongoing action.

 **<ins>These extra headers should not be considered yet in OCPI 2.1.1, except for “PULL Tokens: Retrieve Tokens of a single given eMSP” (see chapter 3.7.4 page 22) and “PULL Tokens: Retrieve Locations of a single given CPO” (see chapter 4.4.3 page 29)</ins>**